Low-Carb Mediterranean Spaghetti Squash Sauteed with Vegetables and Feta (Video)

-Roasted spaghetti squash combines perfectly with mushrooms, zucchini, tomatoes, olives, artichoke hearts, and Feta!
-This delicious Low-Carb Mediterranean Spaghetti Squash is also Keto, gluten-free, low-glycemic, and South Beach Diet friendly; use the Recipes-by-Diet-Type Index to find more recipes like this one.
+In this Low-Carb Mediterranean Spaghetti Squash Sauteed with Vegetables and Feta, roasted spaghetti squash combines perfectly with mushrooms, zucchini, tomatoes, olives, artichoke hearts, and Feta!
+This delicious Low-Carb Mediterranean Spaghetti Squash is also Keto, gluten-free, low-glycemic, and South Beach Diet friendly; use the Diet-Type Index to find more recipes like this one.

 I think most bloggers would agree that one very fun thing about writing a blog is getting nice e-mails and comments from readers.
 And sometimes those very nice readers will send you recipes that you love and plan to make over and over, which makes the nice e-mails even better.

 This amazing recipe for Low-Carb Mediterranean Spaghetti Squash Sauteed with Vegetables and Feta came from a nice reader named Joyce.
 She described the recipe to me and said if it sounded like something I’d like to try she would take a stab at writing up the recipe, and oh boy, did I ever want to try it.